LLNL/Caliper/doc/sphinx/CaliperBasics.rst

 ConfigManager API
 --------------------------------

-One of Caliper's main features is the ability to enable performance measurements programmatically with the ConfigManager API.
+A distinctive Caliper feature is the ability to enable performance measurements programmatically with the ConfigManager API.
 For example, we often let users activate performance measurements with a command-line argument.